 This is a simplified example of the problem of getting paid and paying your bills on time.
 But most small businesses will be juggling a much more complex set of inflows and outflows.
 As such, your account balance is unpredictable and you have no visibility of what is on the horizon.
 Even in the simplest situations it can be difficult to remember the exact details of all your payables and receivables.

-The bank balance figure we can access from Xero only gives us the month start figure from the Closing Bank Balance line of the Executive Summary.
-The week start figures are based on the calculations from your recurring budget in Dryrun combined with the invoices and bills that are imported from Xero.
+The bank balance figure we can access from your accounting tool gives us the month start figure and you have the option of also importing ‘today’s’ bank balance.
+The day/week start figures are based on the calculations from your recurring budget in Dryrun combined with the invoices and bills that are imported.

-Discrepancies can happen when bills or invoices have either been paid and the funds are in your bank but the payments haven’t been registered in Xero yet (or you haven’t refreshed your Xero data).
+Discrepancies can happen when bills or invoices have either been paid and the funds are in your bank but the payments haven’t been registered in your accounting tool yet (or you haven’t refreshed your data).

 And when you print a cheque it’s immediately deducted from “the books”, even before the stamp is on the envelope.
 But remember, it has NOT been deducted from your bank account yet!
 It has to go through your vendor, into their bank and then it finally is removed from your bank account.